GatorAIM/DT-BEHRT/README.md

    - `PRESCRIPTIONS.csv.gz`
    - `PROCEDURES_ICD.csv.gz`

    Similarly, download the corresponding files from the [MIMIC-IV dataset](https://physionet.org/content/mimiciv/3.1/) (located in the `hosp` folder).
-Place them in the following directories:
+   Place the files into the following directories:
    - `./data_process/MIMIC-III-raw`
    - `./data_process/MIMIC-IV-raw`

+2. **Preprocess the data**
+   Run the notebooks:
+   - `MIMIC-III.ipynb`
+   - `MIMIC-IV.ipynb`

+   These notebooks will perform the necessary preprocessing steps and prepare the datasets for modeling.

+3. **Train and evaluate the model**
-2. Run the notebook **`test_model.ipynb`**.
+   Run the notebook **`test_model.ipynb`**.
-   - To evaluate performance on different tasks, set the `task_index` in the configuration file as follows:
+   - To evaluate performance on different tasks, adjust the `task_index` in the configuration file:
      - `0`: In-hospital mortality
      - `1`: Readmission
      - `2`: Prolonged length of stay (PLOS)